TRUBA-HPC/Belgeler/source/education/pytorch/cnn.rst

 ..
 We will create a convolutional neural network that we will use to carry out classification on image data.
 Convolutional neural networks are great for working with data that has more than one dimension, for example, 2D images.
 In this example we use convolutional layers and pooling layers to processes images in a manner that respects their dimensionality.

-Görüntü verileri üzerinde sınıflandırma yapmak için kullanacağımız evrişimsel bir sinir ağı oluşturacağız.
-Evrişimli sinir ağları, örneğin 2B görüntüler gibi birden fazla boyutu olan verilerle çalışmak için mükemmeldir.
+Bu bölümde görüntü verileri üzerinde sınıflandırma yapmak için kullanacağımız evrişimsel bir sinir ağı oluşturacağız.
+Evrişimli sinir ağları, örneğin iki boyutlu görüntüler gibi birden fazla boyutu olan verilerle çalışmak için mükemmeldir.
 Bu örnekte, görüntüleri boyutsallıklarına saygı gösterecek şekilde işlemek için evrişimli katmanları ve havuz katmanlarını kullanıyoruz.

 Veri kümesi
 =====================

 ..
 We will use CIFAR10 image dataset containing 60000 images of 10 different objects.
 The dataset is provided in the ``torchvision`` library.
 The dataset contains `PIL images <https://pillow.readthedocs.io/en/stable/reference/Image.html>`_ which we cannot use directly with PyTorch layers.
 So, we use the ``ToTensor()`` transformation to convert the images into tensors.
 This will convert each pixel in the image into a tensor of three numbers in the range [0,1] representing the RGB values of that pixel.
 We also apply a second transform, ``Normalize()`` to make shift the values to the range [-0.5, 0.5].

 10 farklı nesnenin 60000 görüntüsünü içeren CIFAR10 görüntü veri kümesini kullanacağız.
 Veri setini, torchvision kitaplığından indireceğiz.
 Veri kümesi, doğrudan PyTorch katmanlarıyla kullanamadığımız PIL görüntülerini içerir.
 Bu nedenle, görüntüleri tensörlere dönüştürmek için ``ToTensor()`` dönüşümünü kullanıyoruz.
 Bu, görüntüdeki her pikseli, o pikselin RGB değerlerini temsil eden [0,1] aralığında üç sayıdan oluşan bir tensöre dönüştürecektir.
 Ayrıca değerleri [-0.5, 0.5] aralığına kaydırmak için ``Normalize()`` adlı ikinci bir dönüşüm uygulayacağız.

 .. code-block:: python